 Submersible pump applications require several parts that all play an important role in a successful installation.
 Torque arrestors are an extremely vital part but since they are deep in the ground, you very rarely see them.
 But don't worry, they are there, and they are working hard to protect your submersible pump from damage.

 In this post, we explore some of the reasons why installing a torque arrestor is required and important.
 Let's dive in.

-As you can see in the picture, the first torque arrestor is typically installed 18"-24" above the submersible pump.
-Installation practices can vary depending on the depth, type of pipe and the pump horsepower.
+The first torque arrestor is typically installed 18"-24" above the submersible pump.
+Installation practices can vary depending on the depth, type of pipe, and the pump horsepower.
 Some installers will install one at the pump while other installers may prefer to use three or four spaced at 75-100 ft intervals.

 For more information about submersible pumps and the parts required in a submersible pump application, check out our blog, Components of a Typical Submersible Pump Application.